bizzappdevtitans/parth_agrawal/connector_clickup/README.rst

 * By clicking on boolean field and selecting the folder id in project form view we can export project to that particular folder in clickup website.
 * Retrieve project-specific information and manage synchronization between your application and ClickUp.
 * Particular project can be open in clickup website by clicking "Open Project In Clickup" button in Project form view.
+* We can import the comments and attachments of particular project by clicking "Get ClickUp Comments and Attachments" button in project form view.

 **Multi-Company Functionality:**